Meeeyaa/Frank-s-Chess/README.md

 How to Run the Project:
-To run this game, download all prject files to your computer and open and run the file called "project.py" in an editor.
+To run this game, download all project files to your computer and open and run the file called "project.py" in an editor.
 There are no other libraries or  modules needed.